-- o Members under the age of 18 - o Emergencies - o Urgent surgery to treat a recent fracture - o Additional complications such as cancer - o You have primary coverage with Medicare or another carrier - o You live outside of the state of California
+- o Members under the age of 18

+- o Emergencies

+- o Urgent surgery to treat a recent fracture

+- Additional complications such as cancer

+- You have primary coverage with Medicare or another carrier

+- You live out of state

 Benefits for services performed at a designated BD will be the same as for participating providers.
 A participating provider in the Plan is not necessarily a Blue Distinction (BD) facility.